Do your productions lack texture and movement? Your DAW’s modulation plug‑ins might offer a solution.

 Used subtly, gentle pitch-wavering can add a delicate feel to pad or lead sounds, but take it too far and you end up with a deep, churning sci‑fi warble.

 The next two effects, chorus and flanging, are essentially spin‑offs from vibrato: both rely on mixing the dry signal with a slightly delayed version of the pitch‑modulated signal.
 Choruses are designed to create the illusion of two or more instruments playing the same part at the same time — there are always lots of small tuning and timing differences between any two human performances, no matter how brilliant the players.
-The chorus effect’s LFO‑driven approximation of the same thing might be more obviously cyclic, but it became very popular in its own right and was used extensively in the 1970s, through the ’80s and into the early ’90s.
-One of the most notable proponents was Andy Summers of the Police (chorus became a part of his signature guitar sound), but you can hear it everywhere from pop, new wave, shoe‑gazing and glam rock to grunge, a famous example being the main guitar on Nirvana’s ‘Come As You Are’.
+The chorus effect’s LFO‑driven approximation of the same thing might be more obviously cyclic, but it became very popular in its own right and was used extensively in the 1970s, through the ’80s and into the early ’90s: you can hear it everywhere from pop, new wave, shoe‑gazing and glam rock to grunge, a famous example being the main guitar on Nirvana’s ‘Come As You Are’.
 It fell out of fashion, with lots of musicians feeling that it had become a cliché, but it seems to have enjoyed a renaissance in the last few years.

 Given those examples, it’s no surprise that chorus can work well with electric guitar, but one variation I’ve used both live (with two amps) and in the DAW is to hard‑pan a dry signal to one side and send it to a chorus that’s hard‑panned to the other.
 This gives a really nice wide chorus effect, without losing too much definition.

 Another early application was in creating plausible string sounds from keyboards in the pre‑sampler era.
 In these so‑called ‘string machines’, a basic waveform was processed using one or more stages of chorusing to create a string ensemble effect.
 (A similar effect can be created in synths by applying pulse width modulation to a square wave, or layering two oscillators, one of them slightly detuned.)
-To create a more believable ensemble effect, Roland first developed their CE‑1 (their first pedal) in 1976, and a few years later the now‑legendary SDD‑320 Dimension D processor, which could be controlled with combinations of just four buttons.
+To create a more believable ensemble effect, Boss first developed their CE‑1 in 1976, based on the chorus/vibrato circuit found in the Roland JC-120 amp, and a few years later Roland released the now‑legendary SDD‑320 Dimension D processor, which could be controlled with combinations of just four buttons.
 Then, in the mid‑’80s, Yamaha’s SPX90 processor included a Symphonic patch, which proved very popular.
 Such ‘ensemble’ effects were based on multiple subtle chorus effects running at the same time but at different modulation rates — this helped to disguise the cyclic nature of the more basic chorus pedal.
 Most DAWs now come bundled with both traditional chorus and dedicated ensemble plug‑ins, but the latter can be imitated by using a few chorus instances in series.

 Chorus can be a really effective way to add texture to keyboard parts, and is particularly popular for Rhodes‑style electric pianos.
 But it can work wonders on bass parts, including fretless bass, too.
 (A good approach can be to have a mono bass part and a stereo chorus effect, the wet signal being high‑pass filtered to create stereo interest without robbing the part of low‑end power.)
 An ensemble effect may also be used to thicken and diffuse backing vocals or to add richness to string or brass parts.